El Jannah Halal FAQs

 Halal Faq's

 Absolutely!
 Our catering services follow the same strict Halal standards as our restaurant meals.
-From the chicken to the sides, it’s all Halal-certified.

 Yes, we only partner with certified Halal suppliers for our chicken and all meat products.
-Our supply chain is regularly audited to maintain our Halal certification standards.

 You can visit the FAQ section of Turosi via https://turosi.com.au/faqs/